-That said: I do mean hopefully.
 This article can’t teach you how to play poker well.
-There’s plenty enough writing about poker out there, and plenty enough guides on the matter, both basic and advanced.
+There’s plenty enough writing about poker out there, both basic and advanced.
 We’ll take you through some basic table etiquette, parlance, and rudimentary concepts for playing soundly.
 But remember: We’re only here to make you Good Enough.
-We aren’t even trying to keep you out of the “If you can’t spot the sucker in the first 20 minutes …” pile, since an experienced player will get a sense of where everyone stands easily enough.
+We aren’t even trying to keep you out of the “you can’t spot the sucker in the first 20 minutes …” group.
+An experienced player will get a sense of where everyone stands easily enough.
 We’re more aiming for “Just make sure you’re second-slowest when you’re escaping the bear” territory.

 Most of this advice boils down to “keep….. to yourself”—this is good general practice regardless of venue.
 So, here’s how to fit in well enough at a table that you won’t get on everyone’s nerves, and also how to keep your head far enough above water that you can afford to come back.